 Epic Games Launcher is an application that lets you run games developed by Epic Games like Fortnite.
 Lots of users are complaining about not being able to open the Epic Games Launcher.
-Since this launcher is your gateway to playing games like Fortnite, this can be really problematic.
-The problem is, as the name suggests, that your launcher won’t open.
+Since this launcher is your gateway to playing games, this can be really problematic.
+The problem is, as the name suggests, that the epic games launcher is not working.
 In some cases, users aren’t seeing anything whereas some users are seeing the launcher launch for a short amount of time and then it goes back to its start screen.
-Whatever maybe the case, the bottom line is that people can’t launch the Epic Games Launcher.
+Whatever may be the case, the bottom line is that people can’t get Epic Games Launcher to start working again.

-What causes the Epic Games Launcher to not open?
+What causes the Epic Games Launcher to stop working?

 There are quite a few things that can cause this problem.
 The list is given below

 - Error state or servers: It’s pretty common to see applications get stuck for no reason.
 There isn’t a specific answer for why this happens but the most likely case is that applications don’t start properly and all they need is a simple reboot.
 So, a reboot of the system or the application (in this case, the epic games launcher) fixes the issue.

 - Servers: Epic Games servers can cause this issue as well.
 Whenever you open the Epic Games Launcher, it tries to connect with the Epic Games servers.
 Your launcher won’t open if it can’t connect to the servers.
 Another indicator of this issue is your launcher status.
 If you are seeing your launcher change statuses from being busy to connecting then that means your launcher is fine and it’s the servers.
 This is a very common thing on update days where there’s a lot of load on the servers.
 So, the usual solution, in this case, is to just sit and wait.